MicrosoftDocs/ATADocs/ATPDocs/atp-nnr-policy.md

 ### Configuration recommendations

 - RPC over NTLM:
-    - Check that Port 135 is open for inbound communication from Azure ATP Sensors, on all computers in the environment.
+    - Check that TCP Port 135 is open for inbound communication from Azure ATP Sensors, on all computers in the environment.
     - Check all network configuration (firewalls), as this can prevent communication to the relevant ports.

 - NetBIOS:
-    - Check that Port 137 is open for inbound communication from Azure ATP Sensors, on all computers in the environment.
+    - Check that UDP Port 137 is open for inbound communication from Azure ATP Sensors, on all computers in the environment.
     - Check all network configuration (firewalls), as this can prevent communication to the relevant ports.
 - Reverse DNS:
     - Check that the Sensor can reach the DNS server and that Reverse Lookup Zones are enabled.